 However, 2024 is no ordinary year for the country's farm owners and exporters due to the limited air cargo capacity available out of Nairobi.
 As a result, a significant amount of flowers meant for export end up in the compost heap.

-How big is the air cargo struggles and why it is happening
+How big is the air cargo struggle and why is it happening

 For instance, Willum van den Hoogen, Managing Director of Florius Flowers, who called it a very unfortunate reality, said, “It's not a strange thing to hear that the people are dumping one-third or 30 percent of their production that cannot find an export.”

-He pointed out that there is not enough air cargo capacity at the right rate as a reason for that.
+He pointed out that there is not enough air cargo capacity at the right rate, which is a reason for that.
 “There can always be capacity if you pay a very high premium, but then the flowers won't yield that amount on the markets in Europe.
 So you end up throwing flowers away,” he said.

 van den Hoogen is based in Dubai and coordinates flower exports from partner farms in Kenya, Ethiopia, and Colombia to markets in Europe, the Middle East, North America and Asia.